 International law defines self-determination as the right of all peoples to freely determine their political status and freely pursue their economic, social and cultural development.
 The intended outworking of self-determination policy approaches was First Nations participation in policy and decision-making, and in individual and community leadership.
 Finally First Nations people could regain control over their lives.

-BONUS access to FREE curriculum resources
+Enjoy access to free resources